Best Travertine Sealers for Long-Term Protection

 It’s not recommended.
 Topical sealers can trap moisture, especially in damp UK climates, leading to peeling or frost damage.
 For patios, driveways, and garden paths, opt for a weather-resistant penetrating sealer.

 It depends on the type of sealer.
 Penetrating sealers maintain the natural look, while enhancing sealers deepen colour tones and add richness.
-Topical sealers may add gloss or sheen, which can alter the visual texture of the surface.
+Topical sealers may add gloss or sheen.

 Always use pH-neutral stone cleaners.
-Avoid using acidic or abrasive products, such as vinegar, bleach, or lemon-based solutions, as they can damage both the sealer and the stone.
+Avoid acidic or abrasive products such as vinegar, bleach, or lemon-based solutions, as they can damage both the sealer and the stone.

 DIY sealing is possible with the right tools and preparation.
 However, a professional application ensures even coverage, correct product selection, and longer-lasting results, especially for large or outdoor surfaces.